Some states make it harder for college students to vote

 Their efforts face obstacles, however.

 Democrats say Republican-controlled legislatures in some states are actively trying to keep college students away from the polls.
-Some laws have been challenged in court, such as in New Hampshire, where a law essentially makes out-of-state college students subject to residency requirements.
-If they want to vote, they would have to obtain a state driver’s licenses or register their vehicle in the state.
+Some laws have been challenged in court, such as in New Hampshire, where a law essentially makes out-of-state college students subject to residency requirements like obtaining a state driver’s license or registering their vehicles.

 In Texas, Democrats have sued over a law requiring early voting locations to be open for the entire early voting period of 12 days.
 The law is geared to stopping “rolling polling,” which allowed local governments to use temporary mobile voting sites at college campuses, nursing homes and other locations.